Veronique Renard

-Véronique Françoise Caroline Renard (Jutphaas, 26 May 1965) is a Dutch author and visual artist.
+Véronique Françoise Caroline Renard (Jutphaas, 26 May 1965) is a Dutch author, painter and Youtuber.
 She is also known as Pantau, a name that was adopted after meeting the Dalai Lama at an audience at his home in McLeodganj, Dharamsala, India in 2000.
 The name Pantau (also written in Roman as Phentok) means "to be helpful" or "beneficial".
 Pantao (蟠桃 (pántáo)) is also a Chinese name for a flat, small peach, reputed to be food for Taoist fairies.

 Early life

 Renard was raised and educated in the Netherlands.
-She is the daughter of Annie Garda Van Unen (born 1931), a former senior accountant of the Breda Candy Company FAAM, and Wilhelmus (Wim) Gerardus Renard (1931–2009), a businessman who founded the REACS Company in 1956.
+She is the daughter of Annie Garda Van Unen (1931-2015), a former senior accountant of the Breda Candy Company FAAM, and Wilhelmus (Wim) Gerardus Renard (1931–2009), a businessman who founded the REACS Company in 1956.
 Renard is a descendant of the German composer/conductor Paul Albin Stenz who was awarded the Gold Medal of Orange-Nassau by Queen Wilhelmina of the Netherlands.
 One year prior to his death in 1918 he was naturalized as a Dutch citizen.
 Renard's grandfather, Johannes (Paul) Renard was a cityscape painter in Rotterdam.

 Renard speaks (in order of fluency) Dutch, English, German, French, Thai and Tibetan.